Yevsektsiya

+A Yevsektsiya (евсекция, a syllabic abbreviation for "Jewish Section" (Еврейская секция). [jɪfˈsʲektsɨjə]; יעווסעקציע) was the ethnically Jewish section of the Communist Party of the Soviet Union and its main institutions; it is also sometimes described as the Yiddish-language branch of the CPSU.
+The section was established in fall of 1918 with consent of Vladimir Lenin to carry Party ideology and Marxist-Leninist atheism to the Soviet Jewish masses.
+The Yevsektsiya published a Yiddish periodical, der Emes.
+According to Walter Kolarz, the Yevsektsiya inside the League of Militant Godless, "had a total of 40,000 Jewish members in 1929, the year when the anti-religious campaign was at its peak.
+These 'Jewish sections' were much despised by the bulk of Russia's Jewry.
+Their members were regarded with as much contempt as the Jewish renegades who turned persecutors of the own brethren in the Middle Ages."

 Mission

-The stated mission of these sections was the "destruction of traditional Jewish life, the Zionist movement, and Hebrew culture".
 The Yevsektsiya sought to draw Jewish workers into the revolutionary organisations; chairman Semyon Dimanstein, at the first conference in October 1918, pointed out that, "when the October revolution came, the Jewish workers had remained totally passive ... and a large part of them were even against the revolution.
 The revolution did not reach the Jewish street.
 Everything remained as before".

 History

 The Yevsektsiya remained fairly isolated from both the Jewish intelligentsia and working class.
 The sections were staffed mostly by Jewish ex-members of the Bund, which eventually joined the Soviet Communist Party as the Kombund in 1921, and the United Jewish Socialist Workers Party.

-The Yevsektsiya deemed Russian Zionist organisations to be counter-revolutionary, and agitated for them to be shut down.
+Former elements of the Bund and Faraynigte were historically hostile to Zionism.
+As they later joined Yevsektsiya, they deemed Russian Zionist organisations to be counter-revolutionary, and critiqued them.
 Delegates to a Zionist congress in March 1919 complained about administrative harassment of their activities - not from government agencies, but from Jewish communists.
 At the Yevsektsiya's second conference in July 1919, it demanded that the Zionist organizations be dissolved.
 After an appeal from the Zionists, the All-Russian Central Executive Committee issued a decree in that the Zionist organisation was not counter-revolutionary and its activities should not be disrupted.
 The campaign continued, however.
 In 1920, the first All-Russian Zionist Congress was disrupted by members of the Cheka and a female representative of the Yevsektsiya.
 At its third conference in July 1921, the Yevsektsiya demanded the "total liquidation" of Zionism.

 According to Richard Pipes, "in time, every Jewish cultural and social organization came under assault".
-Acting together with local Soviet authorities, Yevsektsiia organized seizures of synagogues in Gomel, Minsk and Kharkov, which were subsequently converted to clubs or Communist centers.
-The section in Rostov-on-Don persecuted local Jewish leaders, both Zionist and religious, and especially the sixth Chabad rebbe Yosef Yitzchak Schneersohn who urged his followers to resist to their last drop of blood attempts to uproot religion which went against Communist ideology, causing many of them to be arrested and sometimes killed, eventually causing the arrest of Schneersohn himself in 1927.
+The section in Rostov-on-Don persecuted local Jewish leaders, Zionist and religious, especially the sixth Chabad Rebbe Yosef Yitzchak Schneersohn.

 The Yevsektsiya attempted to use its influence to cut off state funds to Habima Theatre, branding it counter-revolutionary.
 The theatre left Russia to go on tour in 1926, before settling in Mandatory Palestine in 1928 to become Israel's national theatre.